shuosc/opencv-doc-cn/py_tutorials/py_imgproc/py_gradients/py_gradients_en.markdown

 ### 1. Sobel and Scharr Derivatives

 Sobel operators is a joint Gausssian smoothing plus differentiation operation, so it is more resistant to noise.
 You can specify the direction of derivatives to be taken, vertical or horizontal (by the arguments, yorder and xorder respectively).
 You can also specify the size of kernel by the argument ksize.
 If ksize = -1, a 3x3 Scharr filter is used which gives better results than 3x3 Sobel filter.
 Please see the docs for kernels used.

 ### 2. Laplacian Derivatives

-It calculates the Laplacian of the image given by the relation,
-\f$\Delta src = \frac{\partial ^2{src}}{\partial x^2} + \frac{\partial ^2{src}}{\partial y^2}\f$ where
-each derivative is found using Sobel derivatives.
-If ksize = 1, then following kernel is used for
+It calculates the Laplacian of the image given by the relation, $\Delta src = \frac{\partial ^2{src}}{\partial x^2} + \frac{\partial ^2{src}}{\partial y^2}$ where each derivative is found using Sobel derivatives.
+If ksize = 1, then following kernel is used for filtering:

-filtering:
+$$

-\f[kernel = \begin{bmatrix} 0 & 1 & 0 \\ 1 & -4 & 1 \\ 0 & 1 & 0  \end{bmatrix}\f]
+kernel = \begin{bmatrix} 0 & 1 & 0 \\ 1 & -4 & 1 \\ 0 & 1 & 0  \end{bmatrix}
+$$
 Code
 ----

 Below code shows all operators in a single diagram.
 All kernels are of 5x5 size.
 Depth of output image is passed -1 to get the result in np.uint8 type.
 @code{.py}
 import cv2
 import numpy as np